Does your business use a system that makes it easy to anticipate the lifecycle of your fixed assets and identify ways to cut costs though tax breaks?

 2. Remain tax compliant

-Keeping up to date with changes in tax laws will help you to avoid penalties and minimize non-compliance risks.
+Keeping up to date with changes in tax laws will help you to avoid penalties and minimise non-compliance risks.
 It also helps you to identify and take advantage of tax breaks and benefits.

 Accounting software captures these changes automatically, so you can assess how to use them to your advantage.